-What is Job Classification?
+What Is Job Classification?

-The Hay System uses three components to classify jobs:
+The Hay System is a popular job classification method.
+This system uses three components to classify jobs:

 Performance Management Made Easy

 Inspire, motivate and develop your employees with BambooHR.
 Our comprehensive and flexible Performance Management solution helps you automate review cycles, gather 360 degree feedback, and track growth goals.

 What Does Job Classification Mean?